18F/far-flung-genius/README.md

     npm run dev

 Unfortunately, rerunning the sass is a different process.
-To compile the css takes an addition script:
+To compile the css takes an additional script:

     npm run dev_sass